Desantnikov/KivyCroppspalform3DGraphics/README.md

 KivyCroppspalform3DGraphics

-Playing with crtossplatform Kivy framework and it's 3D graphics <br>
+Playing with crossplatform Kivy framework and it's 3D graphics <br>
-Collection of wrong approaches and structure for implementing a 3D Kivy app.
-But still works
+Alongside with just shitty code there is a collection of "don't"s and wrong approaches for implementing a 3D graphic using Kivy and OpenGL. <br>
+But still works.